slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On negotiation

 <!--
+> *"When you don’t know how much to pay someone for a particular task, ask them «what would be fair» and their answer usually is."
+-- Kevin Kelly*

 - how to say no: When processing a “yes” or “no” to a request, don’t forget about your third option: negotiation.
 - how to say no to an interview: i think i said already everthing about that subject.
 - how to say no to something else: i think i did already what i can do.
 - how much would i have to pay to close this deal now
-> *'When you don’t know how much to pay someone for a particular task, ask them «what would be fair» and their answer usually is.' -- Kevin Kelly*
 - smart partners negotiate fair deals because they know that lopsided deals are fragile and that most value accumulates in long term trust relationships. you can tell a lot about a potential partner by their opening offer. (naval)
 -->